petersonjonath/personalwebpage/writing.md

 ---

-*Polemic and Power in Early Modern South Asia*. (in progress)
+*Polemic and Power in Early Modern South Asia* (University of California Press).
+(Forthcoming)

 ---
 ## refereed journal articles
 ---

-“The Loves of Others: The Poetics of Hindu-Muslim Romance in Mughal Benares.” (in progress)
+“The Poetics of Hindu-Muslim Romance in Mughal Benares.” (in progress)

-“Hermeneutics of Hierarchy: Taptamudrā and the Question of Śūdra Liberation.” *New Explorations in South Asian Research.* (under review)
+“Hermeneutics of Hierarchy: Taptamudrā and the Question of Subaltern Liberation.” *New Explorations in South Asian Research.* (under review)

 "Desecrating the Divine: Vyāsa’s Body between Polemic and Procession,” *New Explorations in South Asian